vikariously/vikariously.github.io/_recipes/purple-reign.md

 * 2 oz.
 Empress Gin
 * 1 oz.
 Meyer Lemon Juice
 * ¾ oz.
 Thyme Simple Syrup (recipe below)
-* Club Soda
+* ~4 oz.
+Club Soda (*optional*)

 ## Directions

-1. Shake, then pour over ice in a Collins glass and top with club soda.
+1. Shake, then pour into a coupe.
+Garnish with a sprig of thyme.
+OR, if making a Collins: pour over ice in a Collins glass and top with club soda.
+Garnish with sprig of thyme and half lemon wheel.

 #### Thyme Simple Syrup